 Plants purify stale indoor air so you can breathe easier.
 But their uplifting effects does not end there.

-Scientists say, just being around houseplants, flowers, and even artfully arranged branches (more on that later) can significantly boost your mood, reduce stress, improve concentration including ADHD symptoms, and even relieve aches and pains.
+Scientists say, just being around houseplants, flowers, and even artfully arranged branches (more on that later) can significantly boost your mood and reduce stress.

 Mother Nature's Powerful Air Fresheners

-To bust the winter blahs, the best plants for you should suit your lifestyle and particular needs.
+The best plants for you should suit your lifestyle and particular needs.
 For instance, let's say you are looking for something fuss-free with superior air cleaning skills.
-Consider the low maintenance snake plant.
+Consider the low-maintenance snake plant.
 It is an evergreen with tall sword-shaped leaves that thrives in dry conditions and indoor temperatures that range from 40 degrees to 80 degrees.

 When it comes to airborne toxins, it is one of the top five plants for improving indoor air quality according to NASA researchers.